-Dr. Gillespie has described the shock of events in the twentieth century:
+Dr. Gillespie has described the shock of events early in the twentieth century:

-We have admired the generation of Americans who survived those nightmarish years.
+We have admired the generation of Americans who survived and stood firm in those nightmarish years.
 We like to call them “The Greatest Generation.”
 They did not forget.
 They remained proud and frugal throughout their lives, though many of their children did not understand.
-They are mostly gone now.
-How many of us today know what they knew…?
+They are gone now.
+How many of us today know what they knew?
 We, who have drowned ourselves in materialism purchased with debt.

 We have tried to walk away from the past with little understanding of it.
-Both the fear of debt and the depression – and horrifying perversity of total war – have been largely repressed and lost to memory.
+The fear of debt, the Great Depression, and the horrifying perversity of total war – have been repressed and lost to memory.
 Yet, many of the same threats, and more, hang over our lives today — the threat of social disruptions or disintegration, the complexity of global finance, the tyranny of dogmatic utopian visions of the future, and many others.

 The defense of liberty that motivated the American Revolution was rooted in the belief that the autonomous freedom of the human will, guided by science and reason would control nature and resolve all human problems.
-This became the dominant metaphysical theme on a continent that seemed unlimited, but for the noble peoples it displaced.
+This became the dominant theme on a continent that seemed unlimited, but for the noble indigenous peoples it displaced.
 Questions of logic have rarely met with objective consideration.
-We have not been willing to tolerate anything that stands in our way, including those once proud and independent indigenous American nations.
+We have not been willing to tolerate anything that stands in our way, not nature and not the once proud and independent indigenous American nations.

 Do we still think we can make ourselves master and possessor of nature?
 Can the natural world support an advanced human society without intelligent stewardship?
 Given the complexity and destructive potential that science and technology have opened to us, how will we set practical guidelines and enforce limits?

 The historic questions have taken on a contemporary character, but they are essentially the same questions.
 Earlier generations evaded them by exalting science and materialism above all else.
 Consequently, the denial of a rational God and the suppression of religious perspective diverted attention from a logical contradiction that transcended philosophy and belief.

-When the constraints and limitations imposed by belief in an all-knowing and all-powerful God were disposed of with the cry of “God is dead!” they were immediately replaced by constraints and limitations imposed by belief in a supposedly mechanistic natural world supposed by 20th century science.
+When the constraints and limitations imposed by belief in an all-knowing and all-powerful God were displaced by the cry “God is dead!” they were immediately replaced by constraints and limitations imposed by belief in the mechanistic natural world supposed by 20th century science.

 It was, of course, assumed that science would soon master nature, human beings would succeed in perfecting rational governance, and humankind would realize absolute freedom.
 But, nature proved to be far more complex and unpredictable than was expected.
-And, a strictly mechanistic interpretation of natural order precluded the existence of God, as well as reason and free will and disregards the inviolable balance of ultimate design mediated by an all-knowing God, none of which can be accepted by an insistent belief that all things must have a prior cause.
+And, a strictly mechanistic interpretation of the natural order disables reason and free will and disregards the inviolable balance of ultimate design mediated by an all-knowing God, none of which are acceptable to an insistent belief that all things must have a material prior cause.

-Having rejected the God of traditional religion, humankind has found itself confronted with a severe discipline imposed by nature, but without the grace or guidance of a loving Teacher.
+Having rejected the God of revealed religion, humankind has found itself confronted with a severe discipline imposed by nature, but without the grace or guidance of a loving Teacher.

 And “rational governance”?
-Well, we have certainly witnessed in graphic terms the manner in which self-appointed leaders of “rational thought” led us into the totalitarian nightmares of communism, fascism, and Nazism.
+Well, we have certainly witnessed in graphic terms the manner in which self-appointed leaders of “rational thought” led us into two world wars and the totalitarian nightmares of communism, fascism, and Nazism.

 Please make no mistake: This past is not far behind us.